 In March 2020, the FASB issued ASU 2020-04 (ASC 848 Reference Rate Reform), which provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 In January 2021, the FASB issued ASU 2021-01, which clarified the scope of Topic 848 in relation to derivative instruments and contract modifications.
 The amendments in these updates are elective and apply to all entities, subject to meeting certain criteria, that have contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
 The amendments in these updates are effective for all entities as of March 12, 2020 through December 31, 2022.
-The Company has determined that reference rate reforms will potentially impact the outstanding amount under the term loan facility and the bareboat rate under the sale leaseback financing to which it is a party.
-Based on the latest guidance from the applicable LIBOR administrator, the reference rates currently in use are expected to be available until June 30, 2023.
-The Company expects to agree alternative reference rates with its counterparties before the applicable discontinuation date.
-We expect to take advantage of the expedients and exceptions for applying GAAP provided by the updates to the extent reference rates currently in use are replaced with alternative reference rates before December 31, 2022.
+The reference rates was available until June 30, 2023.
 In December 2022, the FASB issued ASU 2022-06 Reference Rate Reform (Topic 848) which defer the sunset date of Topic 848 from December 31 2022 to December 31, 2024, after which entities will no longer be permitted to apply the relief of Topic 848.
+In April 2023, the Company agreed alternative reference rates with its counterparties, as described in note 11.